axa-ch-webhub-cloud/pattern-library/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 Please only report technical bugs.
-Clarify design issues with one of our designers: Ken Brossi, Jonas Güther and Thomas Veit
+Clarify design issues in #ux-ui-support.

 <!--- Provide a general summary of the issue in the Title above -->